zplunte/cis322/import/README.txt

       Assumes <filename> is the full path to transfers.csv file, and that the transfers.csv file is properly formatted.
 Imports the data in the .csv file to the specified database.

+test_import.sh

+    - Bash script that takes <dbname> as 1st arg.
+Attempts to import sample LOST data .csv files downloaded using curl into the specified database.
+Utilizes import_data.sh with <dbname> and the directory downloaded with curl as args.